-Figure 10.8.3.2.2-1: Affiliation for an MC service group defined in partner MC service system
+Figure 10.8.3.2.2-1: Affiliation for an MC service group defined in partner MC service system where topology hiding is not required

 1. The MC service client requests the MC service server of the primary MC service system to affiliate to an MC service group or a set of MC service groups.